Audio to Text

 Best for MP3, also works with M4A, WAV, MP4 audio tracks, and WEBM

-A practical mp3 to srt flow for creators, editors, and content teams who need reliable subtitle output on a regular schedule and faster delivery.
+A practical mp3 to srt flow for creators, editors, and content teams who need reliable subtitle output on a regular schedule and a smoother mp3 to srt delivery process.

 Subtitle blocks are split with timing and punctuation tuned for spoken MP3 content, so first-pass output is easier to review, easier to read, and faster to publish in real mp3 to srt projects.